 Multiple editions and versions (using the terms interchangeably) are often used to communicate a system’s vertical industry applicability, such as a “Construction Edition” but they can also be used to communicate feature inclusion such as “Standard Edition” vs “Enterprise Edition” intended to appeal to the noble assumption that if you need less, you should pay less.
 But this approach adds layers upon layers of complexity, and eventually clever product planners will exploit the loopholes, and that’s where things start to go south in the form of a hidden add-on.
 The problem isn’t the concept, it’s the temptation to leverage it to force the upsell from a cheaper subscription to a more expensive one.
 For example, maybe today you only sell out of one warehouse, so you don’t think to negotiate or even ask if the version or edition you’re reviewing supports multiple warehouses, only to realize 3 months into a multi-year contract that you need it, and come to learn that you have to upgrade to the “Enterprise” or “Advanced” version to get it, at which point you’ve lost all negotiation leverage - oops!

 The only way to avoid hidden add-ons is to flatten the suite to a single edition/version, which is what we did.
-We then commited to transparency by listing them on our pricing page.
+We then committed to transparency by listing them on our pricing page.
 We invite our competitors to do the same, and if they don't we think it's fair to call them on it, and ask you to factor that into your review process.

 Hairball #2 - Design compromises - Let’s say you want to sell everything by the app, the ultimate pay as you go model where maybe Orders, Accounting, and Inventory are sold separately.
 Our design philosophy is based on the idea that core functionality should be an integrated unit because otherwise you end up with a compromise that may expand your market, but at a price, such as kludgy user interfaces (UIs) that require more clicks and than necessary.